petitnau/algoml/contracts/voting/README.md

 }
 ```

 The `@round` clause ensures that the `vote` function can be called only in the voting period.
-The `@pay$ clause ensures that, to call the function, users must spend one token, transferring it to the escrow.
+The `@pay` clause ensures that, to call the function, users must spend one token, transferring it to the escrow.
 The voted `candidate` is passed as an argument to the function.
 When the function is called, the `votes` variable of that `candidate` is incremented.

 ## Deleting the contract